zhullyb/monyhar/monyhar/docs/tab_helpers.md

 There is a function called [`AttachTabHelpers()`](https://source.monyhar.org/monyhar/monyhar/src/+/HEAD:chrome/browser/ui/tab_helpers.cc;).
 Whenever a `WebContents` is created for use as a browser tab, `AttachTabHelpers()` is called.
-Every tab helper from around Chromium, from ContentSettings to Favicons to History to Prefs, all take this opportunity to hook into those `WebContents` used as tabs.
+Every tab helper from around Monyhar, from ContentSettings to Favicons to History to Prefs, all take this opportunity to hook into those `WebContents` used as tabs.